conda/conda/docs/source/user-guide/troubleshooting.rst

 Force reinstall conda.
-A useful way to work off the development version of conda is to run ``python setup.py develop`` on a checkout of the `conda git repository
+A useful way to work off the development version of conda is to run ``python setup.py develop`` on a checkout of the `conda GitHub repository
 <https://github.com/conda/conda>`_.
 However, if you are not
 regularly running ``git pull``, it is a good idea to un-develop, as you will otherwise not get any regular updates to conda.
 The